11 Helpful Tips for Nervous Flyers - from a Fellow Anxious Flyer

 I am a walking paradox.
 I am passionate about travelling and work in the travel industry - but I hate flying.
 I am not referring to mild discomfort at some stage of the flight.
 No. I mean that flying can be a panic-inducing experience for me.
 People often tell me that flying is statistically the safest form of transport and that I am not alone in the fear (estimates range from 8-16% of people), but that never helps the situation.

-1) Tell your travel expert
+1) Tell your Travel Expert

 When you’re ready to take the next step and opt to book a holiday through Flight Centre, our travel experts are there to ensure that you are taken care of each step of the way to make your journey as comfortable as possible.
-From a pep talk to notifying the airline on your behalf, your travel consultant will be there for you.
+From a pep talk to notifying the airline on your behalf, your Travel Consultant will be there for you.

 Fear of flying blog image - airport